chanprogo/document/microservice/deploy/supervisor.md

 Supervisor is a client/server system
 that allows its users to control a number of processes on UNIX-like operating systems.

+`pip install supervisor`